FLC-QU-hep/getting_high/README.md

 * one critic with 250k weights,
 * one constrainer network with 220k weights.

 The critic network starts with four 3D convolution layers with kernel sizes (X,2,2) with `X=10,6,4,4` which have 32, 64, 128, and 1 filters respectively.
 LayerNorm layers are sandwiched between the convolutions.
-After the last convolution, the output is concatenated with the `E` vector required for $E-$conditioning.
+After the last convolution, the output is concatenated with the `E` vector required for energy-conditioning.
 After that, it is flattened and fed into a fully connected network with 91, 100, 200, 100, 75, 1 nodes.
 Throughout the critic, LeakyReLU (slope: -0.2) is used as activation function.

 The generator network takes a latent vector `z` (normally distributed with length 100) and true `E` labels as input and separately passes them through a 3D transposed convolution layer using a `4x4x4` kernels with 128 filters.
 After that, the outputs are concatenated and processed through a series of four 3D transposed convolution layers (kernel size `4x4x4` with filters of 256, 128, 64, 32).
 LayerNorm layers along with ReLU activation functions are used throughout the generator.